Skip to content

 • US-based companies (startups to mid-sized) looking for nearshore talent.

-• Good for teams needing quick hires of senior engineers at more affordable rates.
+• Good for teams needing quick hires of senior engineers at 50-60% cost savings vs. US rates.

 Key Features